Advice > Software engineering

 Your recruiter is leading the process and taking you from one stage to the next.
 Here's what happens at each of the stages described above:

-• After the phone screens, your recruiter decides to move you to the onsite or not, depending on how well you've done up to that point
+• After the online assessments, your recruiter decides to move you to the interview loop or not, depending on how well you've done

-• After the onsite, each interviewer files their notes into the internal system, grades you and makes a hiring recommendation (i.e. "Strong hire", "Hire", "No hire", "Strong no hire")
+• After the interview loop, each interviewer files their notes into the internal system, grades you and makes a hiring recommendation (i.e. "Strong hire", "Hire", "No hire", "Strong no hire")

 • You get an offer.
 If everything goes well, the recruiter will then give you an offer, usually within a week of the onsite but it can sometimes take longer